oloshandro/nlp-pet-projects/text classification project (taxi reviews)/README.md

 * removing stop words
 * lowercase
 * tokenization or sentence splitting
-* choose data

 **2. Feature engineering**
 * Tf-idf

 **3. Training sentiment analysis model**
-* using MultinomialNB, LinearSVC, LogisticRegression, AdaBoostClassifier to evaluate  and compare the prediction accuracy (*accuracy, precision, recall, and F1-score* metrix)
+* used MultinomialNB, LinearSVC, LogisticRegression, AdaBoostClassifier to evaluate  and compare the prediction accuracy (*accuracy, precision, recall, and F1-score* metrix)

 **4. Fine-tuning the model**

-*by adding SMOTE Technique to handle imbalanced dataset*
+*added SMOTE Technique to handle imbalanced dataset

-## Conclusion1:
-MultinomialNB with SMOTE technique gave the best results so far

 **5. Training topic classification model**
+* used MultinomialNB, LinearSVC, LogisticRegression wrapping those in the OneVsRestClassifier.*

+## Conclusions:
+MultinomialNB with SMOTE technique gave the best results so far for binary classification.
+As for the topic classification model, at the moment it deals well with the topics which were widely represented in the training data set, though it fails to identify the topics with few examples.